MohitMehta1986/Awesome/README.md

 # Awesome
 # Git
 #petclinic
+#DB steps
+1. create cloud sql instacnce
+2. create db and procedures with scripts present at Awesome/petclinicbackend/database/mysqlscripts/
+3. give the password to root same is going to be use in appsetting.json

 #Steps to run the microservice on GKE
   1. create my sql server on cloud sql
   2. To connect the application pod to my sql we need to use sql proxy